OWASP/www-chapter-omaha/tab_about.md

 * Justin Williams
 * Dave Pinos

 Omaha OWASP has been very active in presenting at events like Nebraska Code Camp, NebraskaCERT, and the Nebraska Cyber Security Conference.

-Research and Presentation topics have included Offensive Phython, Web Services Testing Cheat Sheet, and Mobile Application Security.
+Research and Presentation topics have included Offensive Phython, Web Services Testing Cheat Sheet, Mobile Application Security, Binary Analysis, Open Source Tools for application security testing, and many more.

-After a short hiatutus during 2019, the Omaha OWASP chapter has started peridioc chapter meetings with the Defcon 402 chapter.